hopeadoli/djangoblog/README.md

 **2. Create virtual environment**

 Incase you forgot to, please activate a venv.
-I'm calling it myvenv.
+I'm calling it `myvenv`.
 You can name it whatever you want.

 ```bash
 python -m venv myvenv